Aisha-ai715/Aisha-ai715/README.md

 ## 👩‍💻 About Me

-I'm a passionate **Junior Frontend Developer** with experience in **HTML, CSS, JavaScript, and Git**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm an enthusiastic and curious learner at the beginning of my frontend development journey.
+Currently exploring the building blocks of the web HTML, CSS, and JavaScript, and developing projects to practice what I learn.
+I'm excited to build meaningful user experiences and grow in the tech world.

+## 🌱 Currently Learning
+- JavaScript DOM manipulation
-- 🌱 Currently learning: **JavaScript DOM manipulation, Git best practices, and responsive web design**
+- Git best practices
-- 🔭 Working on: **Mini frontend projects to sharpen my skills and prepare for future open-source contributions**
-- 🌍 Languages: **English, Arabic**
+- Responsive web design and accessibility

 ### 🔧 Tech Stack